ritterim/fluentmigrator-generator/README.md

     |- 20160219141436_InitialMigration.cs
 ```

-and the contents of that file should look like the following.
+The migration file contents should look like the following.

 ```csharp
 using FluentMigrator;